 In 2018 FPD launched the Crisis Intervention Team (CIT) in partnership with the Fresno County Department of Behavioral Health (DBH).
 The intention is to address the growing need for more resources in the community with regard to mental illness.
-The team consists of one the best possible care to the community members living with mental illness, and try to address chronic, long term calls for service being generated by a small group of individuals with unique needs.
+The team consists of one Sergeant and four Officers as well as a team of four clinicians from DBH and a supervisor.
+The goal is to train officers on de-escalation best practices, provide the best possible care to the community members living with mental illness, and try to address chronic, long term calls for service being generated by a small group of individuals with unique needs.